Boredom at Work

 Image Quality: Nikon Has the Edge

 Both cameras produce excellent images that satisfy most photographers.
 However, technical differences exist.
+The Z50 II benefits from Nikon’s newer EXPEED 7 processor, which improves color reproduction and noise handling.

 Resolution